blockades/mmt_resources/research/accessibility_of_cryptographic_tools.md

 Almost half of users simply did not back up their keys.
 Of those who did, most used external storage, such as a USB stick hard disk, or second computer, which they kept at home.
 None used a cloud service.

+### Limitations of the study

+Getting people to talk openly about their security habits can be difficult, especially if it is for research that will be published publicly.
+People involved in activism tend to be very cautious, and people who we didn't know personally were very unwilling to give much information away.
+There were some examples of issues with keys which we were unable to gain consent to publish here.

 ## Secure-scuttlebutt dead accounts survey

 Secure scuttlebutt is a social network which relies on cryptographic keys for identity.
 Unlike popular centralised services there is no password-reset functionality.
 If a private key is lost, users can no longer use that identity.
 So the responsibility of holding custody of the key is entirely up to the user.